modularcode/modular-admin-html/README.md

 </p>
 [ModularAdmin](http://modularcode.github.io/modular-admin-html/) is an open source dashboard theme built in a modular way.
 That makes it extremely easy to scale, modify and maintain.

-### Other versions

-This is the HTML version, which is great for enhancing and integrating it into other platforms and environments.
-AngularJS, Angular2, React and Meteor versions are coming soon.

 ## Download